 Megan’s curiosity for science started as a young girl and has blossomed into a true passion.
 She worked at science summer camps through college, and was torn at the decision of becoming a science specialist teacher or an elementary teacher.
 The enthusiasm she feels about teaching science comes second only to her dedication towards teaching early elementary-age students.
 Therefore, the K-3 Science Specialist Teaching position is ideal.
 Megan’s favorite moments in the classroom are when students’ curiosity and engagement lead to discovery and guide the learning process.
 She can’t wait to facilitate hands-on learning experiences at Carlthorp.

-Chris enthusiastically begins his fourth year teaching physical education and carrying out his coaching responsibilities at Carlthorp School.
-He came to Carlthorp from the Northeast, where he taught K-6 physical education at a school northern Vermont.
-Chris earned his undergraduate degree in Sport and Exercise Science from the University of Vermont followed by a master’s degree in Kinesiology from the University of Illinois at Urbana-Champaign.
+Chris enthusiastically begins his 9th year teaching physical education and coaching at Carlthorp School.
+He came to Carlthorp from the Northeast, where he taught K-6 physical education in northern Vermont.
+Chris has a bachelor’s in Physical Education from the University of Vermont, a master’s in Kinesiology from the University of Illinois at Urbana-Champaign, and a doctorate (Ed.D.) in Educational Leadership, Administration & Policy from Pepperdine University.

-Chris competed in track and field where he garnered the conference championship in the decathlon.
+During his undergraduate years, Chris competed in track and field and won a conference championship in the decathlon.
 Post-competition, he helped coach the University of Illinois women’s track and field team to an indoor Big 10 championship.
-In his spare time, he likes to play golf, go hiking, ski and snowboard.
-Chris is looking forward to finishing the Educational Leadership doctoral program in which he is currently enrolled at Pepperdine University.
-Most importantly he is looking forward to improving your children’s athletic abilities, creating confidence and instilling great sportsmanship in all the students in the Carlthorp School community.
+In his spare time, he likes to play golf, read, play basketball, go hiking, ski, and snowboard.

-P.E.
-TEACHER Matt is from Walpole, New Hampshire and attended Keene State College in New Hampshire.
-For the past seven years he has been teaching and living in Brattleboro, Vermont, and working as a P.E. teacher at Academy Elementary School.
-Physical activity has brought so much joy to Matt's life.
-He teaches Physical Education because he is passionate about sharing that joy with others.
+Matt is from Walpole, New Hampshire, and attended Keene State College in New Hampshire.
+Prior to Carlthorp, he taught for seven years at an elementary school in Brattleboro, Vermont.
+Physical activity has brought so much joy to Matt's life, and he teaches P.E. because he is passionate about sharing that joy with others.

 Rachel studied advertising and creative writing in college but pursued her passion for art through various classes, personal projects, and exhibitions.
 Primarily self-taught in multiple media, Rachel has always had a passion for art.
 She discovered her love of working with children during her time at LAUSD.
-She feels modeling a positive attitude in the classroom and giving each student a safe place to make mistakes and grow are vital, and believes everyone has an inner artist that just needs a supportive environment to emerge.
-She strives to connect each child in some way to art.
+She strives to model a positive attitude in the classroom and give each student a safe place to make mistakes and grow, and she believes everyone has an inner artist that just needs a supportive environment to emerge.
+She strives to connect each child to art in some way.

 In addition to producing her own art, she enjoys spending time with her family, friends, and pets.

-Nicky is looking forward to beginning her 20th year at Carlthorp.
-Over the course of those years, she has held many positions.
-She began as a PE teacher, moved to 1st Grade for six years, followed by 3rd Grade for eight years, and has now been the librarian for three years.
-Additionally, Nicky coordinates the Parent Education Workshop Series at CS.
+Nicky has held several positions since starting at Carlthorp School in 1999.
+She began as a P.E. teacher, moved to 1st grade for six years, followed by 3rd grade for eight years and has now worked in the Library for over nine years.
+Additionally, Nicky has stepped into the role of Program Integration Director, overseeing the school's COVID return plans, coordinating parent education workshops at CS, and collaborating with fellow faculty and staff on the Diversity, Equity, and Inclusion curriculum.
 She holds an Administrative Credential, a Masters of Art in Elementary Education, a Clear Credential in Elementary Education, and a B.A in Sociology with a minor in Family Studies.
 Nicky enjoys yoga, traveling, and spending time with her friends and family.
-She has always been devoted to helping children achieve their potential, knowing that they need to be well prepared for the complex world in which they will live.
+She has always been devoted to helping children achieve their potential, knowing that they need to be well-prepared for the complex world in which they will live.

 Jeannette is a graduate of Susquehanna University in Pennsylvania.
 She has a Master of Arts in Teaching, as well as her learning specialist credential.
-She is the mother of two Carlthorp graduates and the grandmother of a current Carlthorp student.
+She is the mother of two Carlthorp graduates, the grandmother of a Class of 2023 alumnus, and also the grandmother of a current Carlthorp kindergartener.
 Jeannette began her career at Carlthorp as a kindergarten teacher and then became a reading teacher.
 She earned a reading and literacy certificate from USC in 2017 and is Orton-Gillingham trained.
 Outside of school, she enjoys playing with her grandchildren, reading, exercising and cooking.

 Boralda Ndreu graduated with a Bachelor of Science in Finance from California State University, Northridge, and worked in the finance field for a couple of years.
 Her love for numbers and the desire to help children understand math inspired her to become a math teacher.
 With seven years of math teaching experience for grades K-12, Ms. Ndreu’s content knowledge and ability to connect with children is an asset to our school.
 Bora is a previous owner and teacher of a Mathnasium franchise in Simi Valley.
 During her time there, she made it her daily goal to ensure that students have effective, engaging, and encouraging learning experiences that cultivate an intuitive understanding of math while creating a positive, nurturing environment for her students.